LGBTQIA+ Ministries

 Theology, Scripture, & Liturgy

-Educate congregations to resist exclusionary scripture readings and theology while promoting existing LGBTQ+-affirming liturgies and develop new ones, including Transgender Day of Remembrance services, Renaming ceremonies, and Pride services.
+Educate congregations to resist exclusionary scripture readings and theology while promoting existing LGBTQIA+-affirming liturgies and develop new ones, including Transgender Day of Remembrance services, Renaming ceremonies, and Pride services.

 Congregational Support

-To equip parishes to move beyond statements of support into tangible acts of sanctuary and inclusion and provide congregational training and examples of creating affirming and safe spaces for LGBTQ+ individuals.
-Develop resources to better minister to LGBTQ+ members.
+To equip parishes to move beyond statements of support into tangible acts of sanctuary and inclusion and provide congregational training and examples of creating affirming and safe spaces for LGBTQia+ individuals.
+Develop resources to better minister to LGBTQIA+ members.

 Chaplaincy